CSI: Miami season 6

-The sixth season of CSI: Miami premiered on CBS on September 24, 2007 and ended May 19, 2008.
+The sixth season of CSI: Miami premiered on CBS on September 24, 2007, and ended on May 19, 2008.
 The series stars David Caruso and Emily Procter.

 Description

 As Alexx bids farewell to the team, Horatio and her successor find themselves victims of fatal gun-play; but all is not as it appears during the sixth season of CSI: Miami.
 As Eric fights to regain control of his life, help comes from an unlikely source in the form of deceased Detective Tim Speedle.
 Horatio faces off with a vengeful private investigator, whilst his undercover past, and his son, come back to haunt him.
 A body in a sinkhole, internet predators, Horatio's extradition to Brazil, and Calleigh's untimely kidnapping only compound the struggles of Caine, Duquesne, and their elite team of Crime Scene Investigators.

 Production

 Despite being credited for the entire season, Khandi Alexander only appeared in the first 19 episodes and departed the cast as a series regular.
 Only 13 episodes had been completed before the 2007–08 Writers Guild of America strike.
 After the strike, eight more episodes were made, resulting in a 21-episode season.